-- Instruction: - Device: Specifies whether to generate an instruction for the DSP48E, DSP48E1, or DSP48E2 device. - DSP48 Instruction: - Operation: Displays the instruction that is generated by the block.
-This instruction is also displayed on the block in the Simulink model. - Operation select: Selects the instruction. - Preadder output: Allows you to select the equation for the DSP48E1 Preadder. - DSP48E2 Configuration: - Preadder/Mult Function: Allows you to select the function performed by the DSP48E2 Preadder/Multiplier.
+- Instruction: - Device: Specifies whether to generate an instruction for the DSP48E, DSP48E1, or DSP48E2 device. - DSP Instruction: - Operation: Displays the instruction that is generated by the block.
+This instruction is also displayed on the block in the Simulink model. - Operation select: Selects the instruction. - Preadder output: Allows you to select the equation for the DSP48E1 Preadder. - DSP Primitive Configuration: - Multiplier Output: Allows you to select the Multiplier Output of DSP58 to be normal or negated.

-- PREADDINSEL: Displays the setting of the PREADDINSEL static control bits that are part of the instruction generated by the Opmode block.
+- Preadder/Mult Function: Allows you to select the function performed by the DSP48E2 Preadder/Multiplier. - PREADDINSEL: Displays the setting of the PREADDINSEL static control bits that are part of the instruction generated by the Opmode block.
 In the DSP48E2 slice, the PREADDDINSEL setting (A or B) selects the input to be added with the D input in the pre-adder. - AMULTSEL: Displays the setting of the AMULTSEL static control bits that are part of the instruction generated by the Opmode block.
 In the DSP48E2 slice, the AMULTSEL setting (A or AD) selects the input to the 27-bit A input of the multiplier. - BMULTSEL: Displays the setting of the BMULTSEL static control bits that are part of the instruction generated by the Opmode block.
 In the DSP48E2 slice, the BMULTSEL setting (B or AD) selects the input to the 18-bit B input of the multiplier. - A register configuration: Allows you to select the A register configuration for the DSP48E2.
 Select either A1 or A2. - B register configuration: Allows you to select the B register configuration for the DSP48E1 or DSP48E2.
-Select either B1 or B2.
+Select either B1 or B2. - Custom Instruction:

-Custom Instruction: